dolanske/dolanske/README.md

 My name is Jan Dolanský (22/_98) and I am a web developer, designer and iced coffee enthusiast.
 I come from the heart of the EU, Czech, but more often than not you'll find me enjoying the northern breeze of Finland.

-I have started web development from scratch at the start of 2018 and since then I've never stopped learning since!
+I've started learning web development from scratch at the start of 2018 and since then I've never stopped working on myself and my skills.

 Some of the tools I have worked and I am familiar with